katarinas37/NetFlex/README.md

 - ✅ MATLAB **R2022a and later** (Tested on R2024b)
 - ⚠️ MATLAB **R2020b - R2022a**: Allowed but shows warnings.

+If older of MATLAB is used, please download the original version of TrueTime at https://github.com/sfischme/truetime.
 ### Compilation Instructions

 To compile TrueTime on other platforms, follow these steps: